 Includes the background of the U.S. Constitution, the philosophy of American government, general principles of the Constitution, federalism, and civil liberties.
 Examines public opinion and citizen participation, political parties, interest groups, electoral process, and the structure and functions of the national government.
-The Colorado Commission on Higher Education has approved POS 111 for inclusion in the Guaranteed Transfer (GT) Pathways program in the GT- SS1 category.
-For transferring students, successful completion with a minimum C- grade guarantees transfer and application of credit in this GT Pathways category.
-For more information on the GT Pathways program, go to http://highered.colorado.gov/academics/transfers/gtpathways/curriculum.html.
+This is a statewide Guaranteed Transfer course in the GT-SS1 category.
 (Contact hours - 45)